 Walk Truckee’s quaint main street to experience the mountain town’s mix of fresh-air fun and Old West heritage.
 Start by stocking up on Tahoe-themed hoodies and candles at California 89, which is named after the nearby state highway (and where some of the proceeds go to the nonprofit Tahoe Fund).
-Pick up Native American–made jewelry, pottery, and rugs at White Buffalo, then add some gourmet goodies from Tahoe Oil & Spice, located in a renovated gas station next door to the California Welcome Center.
+Pick up Native American–made jewelry, pottery, and rugs at White Buffalo, then add some gourmet goodies from Tahoe Oil & Spice, located next to the train station.

 City Plaza, Chico

 Conduct your own walking tour of this Butte County downtown that dates back to the 1860s, then pick up some present-day treasures.
 Local flavor runs strong among the arts, crafts, and jewelry at Made in Chico, and the area’s cowboy spirit is available for purchase at Diamond W Western Wear.
 Don’t miss Bird in Hand, with its Santa’s-workshop-worthy selection of toys, kites, puzzles, and yo-yos (indeed, the shop is also the home of the National Yo-Yo Museum).
 Stock up on candy at Sweet Chico or, for a different kind of treat, take the short drive to the Sierra Nevada’s Gift Shop and Tasting Room Bar.